our awesome Team

 Purple horizontal lines

-What makes The Equality Institute’s team unique?
+What makes Equality Institute’s team unique?

 Our team represents lived experience across race, gender, sexuality, and culture — giving us a holistic, real-world perspective on inclusion.
 We combine academic insight with authentic storytelling to connect with every audience.